hugoeditor/hugocms/readme.md

 ## Short instructions

-Starting from the working directory:
+Starting from the working folder to be used with Hugo:

 1. Install [Hugo](https://gohugo.io/) in the folder named 'hugo'

 2. Create the new website with Hugo.

-4. Clone the *HugoCMS Editor* repo into the 'static/edit/' directory, for example.
+3. Clone the *HugoCMS Editor* repo into the 'static/edit/' directory, for example.

-5. Create a folder named 'hugocms'
+4. Create a folder named 'hugocms' in the working folder.

 6. Create the *Hugo* configuration file (*config.json*).